 |Big 6 & Big 8 bets||6 or 8 must be rolled before 7||Evens|

-Hop bets: Can be made anytime and allows players to wager on their own specified dice combination.
+Hop: You can make this bet at any time.
+It allows players to wager on their own specified dice combination.

 Get all the latest sports news, expert tips and reviews.